it-runner/Python-CInema-Hall/README.md

   2. specify number of seats in each row (between 10 and 50)
   3. select seat numbering direction (from left to right or vice versa)

-The program will display the designed seating arrangement in the cinema hall with correct numbering.
+The program will display the designed seating arrangement in the cinema hall with correct numbering. <br>
 Rows are counted from the side of the screen up:

 <pre>